TysonP11/ChatBufferSim/README.md

 # Simple Chat Buffer

-Demonstration how to apply Stack and Queue data structures to stimulate Chat Buffer
+Demonstration of how to apply Stack and Queue data structures to stimulate Chat Buffer

 ## About this project